netrome/openai-macro/CONTRIBUTING.md

 # Contributing to LLImp

 Welcome to LLImp!
 We're excited that you want to contribute to this AI-powered Rust procedural macro project.
-Prepare yourself for a revolutionary development experience where keyboards are for documentation only.
+Prepare yourself for a revolutionary development experience where keyboards are for documentation only (mostly).

 ## 🤖 Tool-Based Development Policy

-**LLImp follows a strict tool-based development approach.** All code changes must be made through automated tools, AI agents, or programmatic interfaces—never through manual human editing.
-Yes, we're serious.
+**LLImp follows a strict tool-based development approach.** All code changes should be made through automated tools, AI agents, or programmatic interfaces—never through manual human editing.
+Well, we say "strict" but really we just think it's way cooler and we're not going to be weird about enforcement.

 ## 🔒 Rationale: Learning from Immutable Operating Systems (Because Humans Can't Be Trusted)